luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 • group.ID: The ID of the ”group”.
 For example: ”VCP” or ”CTRL”.
 By default this will be set to ”UNKNOWN”.
 • sample.ID: The ID of the biological sample from which the data originated.
 Each sample can have multiple rows, representing technical replicates (in which the same sample is sequenced on multiple lanes or runs).
 By default QoRTs will assume that every row comes from a separate sample, and will thus set the sample.ID to equal the unique.ID.
 • qc.data.dir : The directory in which the java utility is to save all the QC data.
 If this column does not exist, by default it will be set to the unique.ID.
 • input.read.pair.count: The number of reads in the original fastq file, prior to alignment.
+Find this in the STAR output Log.final.out file.
 • multi.mapped.read.pair.count: The number of reads that were multi-mapped by the aligner.

+### Run QoRTs in Rstudio
 ```r
 library(QoRTs)